jordanisaacs/dwl-flake/README.md

 effect the next time dwl is executed.

 As in the dwm community, we encourage users to share patches they have created.
-Check out the [patches page on our wiki]!
+Check out the [patches repository]!

 ## Running dwl